kay-mw/one-star-reviews/prompt.md

 <EVALUATION-CRITERIA>

-Familiarise yourself with the below criteria, which you will use to generate an overall quality rating ("score") ranging from 0-10.
+Familiarise yourself with the below criteria, which you will use to generate an overall quality rating ("score"), which can be any integer greater than or equal to 0 and less than or equal to 10.

 Reviews should be evaluated based on: